 You may find that your digestive system is erratic and that you are prone to constipation.
 Trauma by nature is constricting.
-It causes us to be more dry and less elastic.
-Our digestive tract which is normally plumped up with cells that absorb nutrients and flush out toxins in the forms of urine and feces, is now arid, cells lying flatter against the intestinal walls.
+It causes us to be drier and less elastic.
+Our digestive tract which is normally plumped up with cells that absorb nutrients and flush out toxins in the forms of urine and feces is now arid, cells lying flatter against the intestinal walls.
 If we cannot regularly rid ourselves of toxins because we are constipated, we will feel more sluggish, our brains may be foggy and we can feel bloated and uncomfortable.

 Constipation is another vata symptom according to Ayurveda.
 The colon is the seat of vata and so is often disturbed when trauma is present.
-Along with constipation or dry stools you may also notice an excess amount of gas which is the air element so prevalent in vata.
+Along with constipation or dry stools, you may also notice an excessive amount of gas which is the air element so prevalent in vata.
 One simple remedy is to drink one or two mugs of warm or hot water in the morning when you wake up.
 This will help prime your pump so to speak, adding more moisture to a dry system.
 Eating warm, cooked foods and avoiding raw fruits and vegetables will also help.
 Stew an apple or some prunes and have this compote 20 minutes before or after your breakfast.
 Add a bit of ghee or coconut oil to your diet understanding that this can help to moisten your tissues from the inside out.
 Incorporate gentle movement into your morning routine.
 Squats, Goddess, wind relieving pose and belly massage can all help to enhance apana vayu (the downward flow of energy).

 The digestive system is often called the second heart, another seat of emotion and so nurturing this area of your body will benefit you in a myriad of ways.